-Let me start off by saying Lake Bled, one of Slovenia’s most popular tourist attractions, is not overrated.
+Let me start off by saying visiting Lake Bled, one of Slovenia’s most popular tourist attractions, is not overrated.

 Not one little bit.

 A fairytale medieval castle with Romanesque tower, drawbridge and moat sits perched up high, overlooking a calm glistening lake rippling only by the flap of a duck wing or the dip of a kayak paddle.

 A small island home to a church and legends sits in the center of it all, while al fresco cafés and ambient paths create an enjoyable outline.